Hatcheries were first built on the West Coast in Canada and the U.S. in the late 19th century. Salmon runs were already declining.

-While hatcheries can support healthy salmon populations, they can also have negative impacts on wild salmon, including effects on the genetics of wild populations, overharvesting of wild salmon that travel alongside hatchery fish, and competition for food and habitat.
-As hatcheries endeavour to provide a solution to address dwindling salmon populations in B.C., it’s imperative that we evaluate their effectiveness and find consistent methods to help improve survival rates.
+While hatcheries can support healthy salmon populations, they can also lead to consequences for wild salmon, including effects on their genetics, overharvesting of those that travel alongside hatchery fish, and competition for food and habitat.

-The Pacific Salmon Foundation has completed the first comprehensive review of hatchery release strategies in B.C.
-The review considered all releases and recoveries of coded wire tagged Chinook and coho in the province since 1972, as well as specific release experiments run by the Salmonid Enhancement Program (SEP) over the last 20 years.
-In doing so, we were able to explore the relationships between release strategies and salmon survival and gain a better understanding of what works where.
+The study team has completed the first comprehensive review of hatchery release strategies in B.C.
+The study considered all releases and recoveries of coded wire tagged Chinook and coho in the province since 1972, as well as specific release experiments run by DFO’s Salmonid Enhancement Program over the last 20 years.

-What we learned: there is room for improvement in release strategies to help maximize survival.
-The size-at-release and time-of-release can make a difference.
-Results vary, but generally speaking, releasing fish at larger sizes and releasing Chinook earlier and coho later than they have been historically will likely result in higher survival rates.
+For example, the size-at-release and time-of-release can make a difference.
+While results vary, generally speaking, releasing fish at larger sizes and releasing Chinook earlier and coho later than historically done will likely result in higher survival rates.

-“Both hatchery and wild salmon survival depend on the conditions they face as juveniles, so release strategies, such as the timing and size of the fish, matter,” said PSF biologist Sam James, who has a master’s degree in Oceanography from the University of British Columbia.
+“Both hatchery and wild salmon survival depend on the conditions they face as juveniles, so release strategies, such as the timing and size of the fish, matter,” says PSF biologist Sam James, who lead the release strategy study.

 “However, there is no one-size-fits-all solution.
 Given that salmon populations in B.C. differ in genetics, habitats, and environmental exposures, salmon enhancement strategies need an equally diversified approach.”

 Raising young Pacific salmon in hatcheries for life in the wild is complex.
 There are more than 9,000 distinct populations of Pacific salmon in B.C., each carrying unique genetics and life histories.
 Coupled with differences in hatchery operations and conditions, there is no all-encompassing solution.
-While PSF’s report provides hatchery-specific information for managers to consider when planning hatchery releases in the future and identifies locations with the greatest opportunities for improvement, each hatchery is unique and what works best in one location may not work at another.
+While PSF’s report provides hatchery-specific information for managers to consider when planning releases in the future and identifies locations with the greatest opportunities for improvement, each hatchery is unique, and what works best at one facility may not work at another.

-Additionally, environmental conditions are changing, so the way in which hatchery salmon are reared and released needs to be adaptive to change.
-To do this, a diverse set of solutions accounting for these unique factors and changing conditions must be explored to optimize hatchery effectiveness.
-This will require long-term experiments, routine data collection and analysis, and increased monitoring at data-poor areas.
+Additionally, environmental conditions are changing, so how hatchery salmon are reared and released needs to be adaptive.
+This will require long-term experiments, consistent data collection and analysis, and increased monitoring in areas lacking quality data.

-PSF’s multi-year Hatchery Effectiveness Review study aims to support hatchery managers as they navigate the complex relationships between release strategies and optimal salmon survival.
-The results from this stage indicate that additional release-strategy research and investment are necessary.
+PSF’s Hatchery Effectiveness Review aims to support hatchery managers as they navigate the complex relationships between release strategies and optimal salmon survival.
+The project’s next phase, currently underway, examines the interactions between wild and hatchery fish.

-This review was funded by the BC Salmon Restoration and Innovation Fund in 2019 and will run until the fall of 2022.
+This review was funded by the B.C.
+Salmon Restoration and Innovation Fund.
+Learn more.